NerfJohn/Project-RISCII/docs/uPManual/README.md

 Interfaced chips (eg memory chips) may have more control signals than the uP design specifies.
 Additional controls should be tied to power/ground rails or handled using a "wrapper module" on the FPGA (see subsection "Wrapper Module").
 The uP design should have sufficent controls for most interfaced chips.

 Furthermore, specific interface requirements (eg timing, command codes, etc) will need to be considered while integrating chips with the uP.
-At prsent, Most assumptions made by the uP (beyond inferred use of pinouts) is the SPI interface with the storage chip, which must meet the following criteria:
+At present, Most assumptions made by the uP (beyond inferred use of pinouts) is the SPI interface with the storage chip, which must meet the following criteria:
 - SPI mode 0 (CPOL/CPHA = 0), MSb first
 - 8-bit command codes, 16-bit addresses
 - "read bitstream" command with sequence "command","address","read out"